 The company's doubling down on India in other ways too.
 OpenAI opened its New Delhi office in August and is building a local team.
 The service has expanded beyond India to Indonesia and 16 other Asian countries, suggesting the pricing strategy is working elsewhere.

 But OpenAI isn't alone in courting India's billion-plus internet users.
 The competition's heating up fast.
-Perplexity recently partnered with telecom giant Airtel to offer free Perplexity Pro subscriptions to the operator's 360 million subscribers. launched a across the country.
+Perplexity recently partnered with telecom giant Airtel to offer free Perplexity Pro subscriptions to the operator's 360 million subscribers.
+Google launched a free one-year Gemini Advanced plan for students across the country.